NikhilSai05/datetime-calculator/README.md

 We will also be using TypeScript arrays, which you can find documentation for on the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).

-## Assignment requirements
+## Requirements

 You must edit only the `src/Calculator.ts` and `src/Calculator.test.ts` files.
 (Imagine the other files are owned by a different team in your organization.)
+You are not required to edit the `src/Calculator.test.ts` file.

 Your code must compile with no errors **or warnings** in the files that you've edited.
 This includes ESLint warnings.